 And now I am starting to see the little green shoots coming up.
 It is so exciting.
 I have most of my seeds planted in fairly large pots but I will pot them into larger containers if it is needed.
 Hopefully, not too many will need to be transplanted.
 So much to do!

 You can see in some of these photos that our back yard is a complete dust bowl.
 (This is the reason we don’t have any grass there.
 We removed the pool.)
 No grass growing and all of it needs to be seeded.
 But we will have to further level it out and fill just a little it seems.
 I dread that ordeal but what else can we do.
 I have been studying grasses so that I will be sure to get what I want.
 I will take advice from the grass man and the lawn people, but then I am stubborn and I want to read all about it and get all different opinions.

 But as for my seedlings, I have looked up information all over the internet, and it seems there are different opinions on average dates for a last frost, but for my zip code I am going with April 22 as the average last frost date.
-So we are talking three weeks from now!
-Great!
+So we are good to go now.

 I will plan on getting everything re-potted and ready for the Annual Plant Sale in May.
 I sure hope I have a lot of nice donations to share with the gardeners here in the area.

 Are you growing from seed this year?
 Any advice on what grass seed mixture to use on my yard?
 All suggestions welcomed.